Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 19.57.52 UTC
+- WIB: Minggu, 28 Desember 2025 20.36.47 UTC
-- WITA: Minggu, 28 Desember 2025 20.57.52 UTC
+- WITA: Minggu, 28 Desember 2025 21.36.47 UTC
-- WIT: Minggu, 28 Desember 2025 21.57.52 UTC
+- WIT: Minggu, 28 Desember 2025 22.36.47 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success